manojvenkatap/UX-Framework/Claude/Artifacts/Design Helper.md

 - Fetch latest index.json when "Design Help" triggered
 - Display research methods in CHAT (not artifact)
 - Act as UX Researcher/Leader/Designer throughout
+- **Check if Live Research Document exists BEFORE asking ANY question**
+- **Create Live Research Document BEFORE first question if it doesn't exist**
 - Follow ONE question at a time rule
-- Create and update live documentation
+- Create and update live documentation after each Q&A
 - Track token usage and trigger continuation at 90%
 - Reference question numbers with titles in documentation
 - Respect framework-specific instruction overrides